Skip to main content Skip to navigation

 The dissertation is a year-long project marking the culmination of your degree.
 You will design and carry out a significant piece of original research.
 This is the ideal opportunity for you to showcase what you have learned and what you can do next.
 You will make a real contribution to an area of academic study, a policy debate, or a community issue of importance to you.
 You will draw on experts from across the University and you will work with a dedicated advisor who can help you achieve your project goals.

-In your second year and in your final year, you are required to take three interdisciplinary Liberal Arts optional modules (see below).
+In your second year and in your final year, you are required to take three interdisciplinary Liberal Arts optional modules from our optional core offering.
 These modules include the two modules taught in Venice.
 You may choose how many to take in each year (for example, two in your second year and one in your final year).

-The remaining modules in your final year will be from your chosen route or pathway.
+The remaining modules in your final year will be from your chosen route.
 If you choose to study a route, you may need to study certain modules to fulfil the route requirements.

 Optional modules